Atom-X-Creator/Atom-X/Atom X V1.0/README.txt

 Step 3: Press Inject On The Gui

+Step 4: Join A Match

-Step 4: Have fun using Atom X!
+Step 5: Have fun using Atom X!